HemingwayLee/test/tmp/README.md

+# describe the culture at previous companies
+* trust
+* flexible
+* multiple culture

+# solved a difficult problem at work

+# real-life example of their ability to be a team player

+# How do you like to be managed
+* trust

 # a perfect workday look like
 * aim: `see your value in daily basis`, `how they will treat others`, `time management`, `self-awareness: nobody has an ideal schedule every single day`